Qah missile strike

 The Qah missile strike, known by the Syrian opposition and some Arab media sources as the Qah massacre was a missile attack that took place on 20 November 2019.
-A surface-to-surface missile carrying cluster munitions launched by the Syrian Arab Army along with Iranian militias from defense laboratories south of Aleppo targeted a camp for the displaced in the village of Qah near the Syria-Turkey border.
+A surface-to-surface missile carrying cluster munitions launched by the Syrian Arab Army along with Iranian militias from defense laboratories south of Aleppo targeted a displaced persons camp in the village of Qah near the Syria-Turkey border.
 Fifteen civilians were killed, including six children.

 Background

 On October 9, 2019, Turkey, along with the Syrian National Army, launched a military operation called Operation Peace Spring.
 They targeted Kurdish armed organizations in northern Syria.
-It enabled the Turkish army and factions of the Syrian armed opposition to control numerous villages and towns that were controlled by the Syrian Democratic Forces, however the military operation was condemned by many countries active in the war in Syria, led by France and the United States.
-Operation Peace Spring was stopped at a later time, after the start of consultations between Ankara and Washington and the reaching of a preliminary agreement for the withdrawal of Kurdish militias some kilometers away from the Turkish border.
+It enabled the Turkish army and factions of the Syrian armed opposition to control numerous villages and towns that were controlled by the Syrian Democratic Forces.
+Operation Peace Spring was condemned by many countries involved in the war in Syria, including France and the United States.
+Operation Peace Spring ended later, after the start of negotiations between Ankara and Washington and the reaching of a preliminary agreement for the withdrawal of Kurdish militias some kilometers away from the Turkish border.

 After the Turkish-American agreement, which was followed by another Turkish-Russian agreement, the pace of clashes decreased in the northern regions of Syria, but the explosions and sporadic attacks did not stop.
 Meanwhile, Russian fighters and Syrian fighters continued to pound the "opposition areas" with rockets from time to time until the displaced persons camp was targeted in Qah on the evening of 20 November 2019 by a surface-to-surface missile loaded with bomblets, which caused many civilian casualties in the targeted area.